 You perhaps have been told numerable times that regular intake of chocolates can be bad.
 It is actually complicated to classify it as a bad or good food.
 While it has myriad health benefits to offer, it can also lead to some risks that you must watch out for.

 It is fine to reach out for chocolates so long as your motive is to alleviate stress or satisfy a craving, but there can be consequences if you want to consume it often.
 Before you start overindulging on this treat, read what chocolates can do to you.

 Chocolates may be delicious but they also have enough of the toxic chemical theobromine.
 This chemical has properties similar to that of caffeine.
 In fact, it is more difficult for our body to clear theobromine out of the system compared with caffeine.

 Moreover, theobromine is also a vasodilator which acts on the nerves in the veins and relaxes them to allow more blood to flow.
 It makes you feel relaxed, but with a strong focus.

 The toxic effect of chocolate on dogs is well-known; it is also poisonous to humans, though not to the same degree as dogs and shouldn't cause too much concern.
 Small doses of chocolate will cause canine vomiting, while large doses lead to arrhythmia and fatal heart attacks.
-Humans have a better metabolism, so there is better resistance in them than dogs.
+Humans have a better metabolism, so there is better resistance to them than dogs.
 However, a large dose of chocolate can be unhealthy.